BaldHeads/mini_blockchain/README.md

         - paste addresses to be prefunded without the first 0x
         - choose **NO** for prefund with 1 wei
         - input & **REMEMBER** a chain ID (mine is 123) & password when prompted (shuiguosauce)
+        - I left blocktime at default 15 seconds, which is just the time it takes to mine a new block
         - when genesis is completed, `manage existing genesis` and then `export genesis configurations`